inspirai/Characterize-Anything/tutorials/recipe_building_lore_friendly_characters.md

 #### 3.3 Negative Guidance

 We encourage readers to explore the interesting [negative-guidance](https://book.character.ai/character-book/advanced-creation/negative-guidance) trick themselves!
 It's all about setting a guiding scenario at first.

+#### 3.4 More to read

+See [prompt engineering tutorials](https://github.com/brexhq/prompt-engineering) and understand what prompt hacking is about.